 - Nor is Korea a "small country": with more than 51 million people (in 2017),

 South Korea alone is larger than an average European nation.
 In land

 area Korea is about the size of Britain.

-- Furthermore, more than five million people of Korean descent live
+- Furthermore, millions people of Korean descent live

 in other countries.
 The largest overseas Korean communities are in

 China, the United States, Japan and the states of the former Soviet Union.

 - In modern times Korea has been at the center of rivalry between regional